Holding Back the Phlebotinum

 - In the Next Generation episode "Darmok," the command crew learns that the two words "Darmok" and "Jalad" both refer to a particular body of myths and legends.
 They learn this by querying the ship's computer.
 So who does nobody think to say "Computer: Cross-reference: Darmak, Jalad, Tanagra?"

 - Early in Next Generation it was established that the Federation had the technology to erase specific events from a sentient being's memory.
-This is almost never used to solve a problem, because each time it would be useful (e.g. "Suddenly Human," "Homeward," "Hard Time") there is some contrived reason it won't work in that particular case.
+This is almost never used to solve a problem, because each time it would be useful (e.g. "Suddenly Human," "Homeward"), the processd was handwaved as simply not working on the brain structures of the aliens of the week.

 - Star Trek in general, in fact, tends to do this a lot with its more mundane gadgets as well as the shiny new McGuffin Of The Week.